 - Laminate & vinyl: If you’re looking to introduce a splash of colour into your home, vinyl and laminate are both practical, low-maintenance options.
 Vinyl can be paired with UFH, though it should only be fitted over water-based systems rather than electric mat-based arrangements – the same goes for laminate, too.
 Luxury vinyl tiles are also compatible with UFH, though always check your flooring supplier’s guidance regarding how high the temperature should be set, as there’s sometimes an upper limit you’ll have to adhere to.

-- Carpet: While it is possible to lay many types of carpet atop UFH, the soft surface of the material isn’t the best natural conductor of heat.
+- Carpet: While it is possible to have underfloor heating with a carpet, the soft surface of the material isn’t the best natural conductor of heat.
 For efficient heat transfer, the combined tog value of the underlay and the carpet itself should be no greater than 2.5.
 Felt and polyurethane underlays should be avoided, as they may affect the transfer of heat.

 What rooms are best for underfloor heating?